waal70/home-infra/README.md

 * See ./debian-preseed/tftp-HOWTO.md

 ## To run the playbook: try this:
-ansible-playbook -i inventory/hosts playbook.yml -kK
+./firstrun.sh
+ansible-playbook site.yml

-- Runs the playbook with the inventory file from the repo, asks for SSH and become passwords
+- Runs the playbook site.yml with the inventory file from the repo
+- Use --limit proxmox_servers to only apply to inventory group
 ## TO DO:
 * ~~FIX: Ansible master now requires an earlier ssh connection, in order to save fingerprint - should be not necessary~~
 * TODO: Networking is left on DHCP - change to static config